iogf/shiva/README.md

 When a ticket is created then an E-mail is sent to the ticket's author to validate the ticket it comes with a deletion link that is used to remove the ticket later.

-The rationale to not have a login mechanism consists of the fact that people who are in need of basic resources to survive are unlikely to have access to a device with internet.
+The rationale to not demand a login mechanism consists of the fact that people who are in need of basic resources to survive are unlikely to have access to a device with internet nor an E-mail account.

-The current approach allows one to use someone's else device to create a ticket and get contacted with no direct need of internet access.
+The actual approach of having validation/deletion links for tickets it allows third parties to ask for help on one behalf with simplicity.

 # Debug